Toggle: English / Spanish

 Aprosencephaly with open cranium

 Anencephaly is one of the most common neural tube defects.
-Neural tube defects are birth defects that affect the tissue that grows into the spinal cord and brain.
+Neural tube defects are birth defects that affect the tissue that becomes the spinal cord and brain.

 Anencephaly occurs early in the development of an unborn baby.
 It results when the upper part of the neural tube fails to close.
 Why this happens is not known.
 Possible causes include environmental